“Open

 Which topics do you mainly explore in your work?

 As a Carioca (person born in Rio), I engage the flat, matter-of-fact painting style of the Concrete and Neoconcrete tradition.
 Although I always render the body’s organic form, my geometric compositions are inspired by Latin American artists such as Lygia Clark, Ivan Serpa, Waldemar Cordeiro, Alfredo Volpi, and Djanira da Motta e Silva.
 But, also as a Carioca, I have been influenced by the mystical landscapes of my city.
 I feel that people born in Rio experience the magnitude of that landscape, the lushness of plants, and the engulfing of their foliage almost as an extension of ourselves and our bodies.
 The landscape I paint is not observed or imagined; it is felt.
 The methodology of geometry and the spontaneity of nature weave together into a desire for structuring sensitivity.
 Flowers, stars, and strands of hair are important elements in my paintings (both compositionally and thematically ) and materialize for the viewer just as the body’s organic form appears.
 For example, in my series with the daisies, the flower is a window to a different pictorial space and an opportunity to bring other artists into my work.
-However, it may appear that a flower is connected to the character depicted in the painting, what happens inside the flower points to a world outside of the picture plane.
+However, a flower may be connected to the character depicted in the painting, what happens inside the flower points to a world outside of the picture plane.
 These other worlds are often diverse and plural, with references from Modernism to Baroque, Hilma Af Klint to Tarsila do Amaral, American pop to Latin American surrealism, and architecture to abstraction.

 Virtual Fields (Rio).
 Courtesy Ross + Kramer Gallery, NY.